microsoft/BotBuilder-Samples/samples/javascript_nodejs/55.teams-link-unfurling/README.md

     ```bash
     ngrok http -host-header=rewrite 3978
     ```
 1) Create [Bot Framework registration](https://docs.microsoft.com/en-us/microsoftteams/platform/bots/how-to/create-a-bot-for-teams#register-your-web-service-with-the-bot-framework), using the current https URL you were given by running ngrok.
+Ensure that you've [enabled the Teams Channel](https://docs.microsoft.com/en-us/azure/bot-service/channel-connect-teams?view=azure-bot-service-4.0)

 1) Update the `.env` configuration for the bot to use the app id and app password from the Bot Framework registration.
 (Note the app password is referred to as the client secret in the azure portal and you can always create a new client secret anytime.)